andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 **Optional:** Buffy the Vampire Slayer Season 1 Ep.
 8: <i>I Robot, You Jane</i> (I don't have a link to this one - but it's a good example of 'evil computer' and I highly recommend it!)

+**Discussion Questions:**
+  1. **What exactly is electrotech?
+Focus on getting the concept right by explaining what characterizes it: what makes electrotech electrotech, as opposed to something else?**

 ---

 **Date:** 9/23